smashedtoatoms/asdf-sbcl/README.md

 Install a candidate listed from the previous command like this:

 ```
-asdf install sbcl 2.1.5
+asdf install sbcl 2.1.8
 ```

 Select an installed candidate for use like this:

 ```
-asdf global sbcl 2.1.5
+asdf global sbcl 2.1.8
 ```

 ### Custom compile flags

-The default install will use `--with-sb-core-compression --with-sb-thread --with-sb-linkable-runtime --with-sb-rotate-byte` so that you can create freestanding images for distribution that use multiple cores and use crypto.
-If you want different compile-time flags you can set them by using the following syntax on install:
+The default install will use `--with-sb-core-compression --with-sb-thread --with-sb-linkable-runtime --with-sb-rotate-byte`.
+If you want different compile-time flags, you can set them by using the following syntax on install:

 ```
 SBCL_CONFIGURE_OPTIONS="--with-sb-core-compression --with-sb-thread" \
-asdf install sbcl 2.1.5
+asdf install sbcl 2.1.8
 ```

 ## CLPM